 Okay, if you own a Nintendo Switch, then I’m almost certain you’ve played ludicrous amounts of this game.
 Looking at the everyone’s “Year in Review” on social media, this may be a lot of folks’ #1 in their top 10 best games of 2020.
 Released right as lockdowns starting happening around the world, it was the perfect calming, anxiety reducing experience many of us needed.
 And it’s just so happy and colorful!
 I personally had a blast visiting my friends’ islands to pick some of their fruits while chatting and catching up on life.
-I eventually decided to move on to other games after about 50 hours of gameplay, but I know for many (including my wife, and even my kids) spending a few minutes with AC: NH has become calming daily ritual throughout this entire year.
+I eventually decided to move on to other games after about 50 hours of gameplay, but I know for many (including my wife, and even my young kids) spending a few minutes with AC: NH has become calming daily ritual throughout this entire year.
 I’ll be revisiting it soon!

 Personal highlight: I created a little “zen garden” in the northeast part of my island around a pond.
 I visited it every single day and just hung out for a bit.
 It’s crazy how calming it was to me in the real world!

 I usually find the rogue-like genre to be infuriating.
 It’s one of the few games types that I actively avoid because it’s just not that fun for me.
 But Hades won me over!
 (I’ve always thought the best games have the power to do that).
 The mythology is deep, the gameplay is kinetic and fast-paced, and everyone is just so good looking.
 Each death in this game does not feel like a punishment to me.
 Each run, you really learn more about the world and characters, and get stronger in ways you truly feel.
 Sure, the gameplay can wear a bit thin after dozens of runs, but for the price I’m not complaining at that point.
 I strongly recommend trying it out, even if you’re apprehensive.
 Just be prepared to get very, very addicted!